idemeum/idemeum.github.io/docs-source/azuread.md

 * `$LogOffUrl` - SAML LogOff URL.
 * `$SigningCert` - signing certificate to establish federation trust.
 * `$IssuerUri` - URI to identify idemeum in SAML responses.

+!!! tip "Tip"
+    You can always get this and additional information from your SAML metadata XML file.
+You can access this information by using the following link `https://<your tenant name>/api/saml/metadata/idp.xml`.
+Replace ^^[your tenant name]^^ with your actual tenant name that we will provision for you.

 ### 🧑🏿‍🤝‍🧑🏼 2.
 Configure Azure AD for federation